mobi/asentinel_orm/README.md

 - supports lazy loading entities (entity proxies)
 - supports dynamic schemas - fields can be added to tables at runtime and the tool is able to map them without any code changes

+# Example

+Please see [asentinel-orm-demo](https://github.com/jMediaConverter/asentinel-orm-demo) for a working example.
+All of the code snippets below are extracted from that project.

 # Supported databases